Avoid The Hack: 10 Best Privacy Friendly Operating System Picks for Desktops

 - Different kernels and desktop environments

-- Support for many different architectures
+- Includes support for many different architectures and devices/device types

 Debian is developed by a large all-volunteer and dedicated organization.

 - The AUR (Arch User Repository) which is a huge repository that houses a vast amount of packages